groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/add/odt.en.md

     enable: true
     title: "Steps for adding Metadata to ODT in JavaScript"
     content: |
-      [GroupDocs.Metadata for Node.js via Java](/metadata/nodejs-java/) makes it easy for Node.js via Java developers to add metadata details to ODT files from within their applications by implementing a few easy steps.
+      [GroupDocs.Metadata](/metadata/nodejs-java/) makes it easy for Node.js via Java developers to add metadata details to ODT files from within their applications by implementing a few easy steps.

       1. Load ODT with an instance of Metadata class.
       2. Use Metadata.AddProperties method to add the properties.